-Consideration for the scholarship is based on a completed admissions application, a Tri-County senior in good standing, superior academic record, teacher recommendations, interviews with a Dean College admissions representative and Tri-County School Counselors, and extra-curricular activities including employment.
-Jayme was awarded the scholarship based upon many of her accolades.
-Jayme is employed part-time at Texture Salon in Medfield where she is a cosmetology assistant and receptionist, and she also works part-time at the Outpost Farm in Holliston.
-Jayme is very driven and has maintained a 3.95 GPA.
-Jayme plans to pursue a degree from Dean College in Business Management.
+Consideration for the scholarship is based on a completed admissions application, a Tri-County senior in good standing, superior academic record, teacher recommendations, interviews with a Dean College Admissions representative and Tri-County School Counselors, and extra-curricular activities including employment.
+Julia was awarded the scholarship based upon her professionalism and poise along with many of her accolades.
+Julia has been a member of the cheerleading squad throughout her time at Tri-County.
+She is employed part-time as a hostess and waitress at Nosh & Grog located in Medfield.
+Julia plans to pursue a degree from Dean College in Early Childhood Education.

 |Tri-County Regional Student Awarded Full Scholarship to Dean College|

-“We are honored that Dean College has provided this amazing opportunity to one of our students, and are proud to be involved in a rewarding partnership that continues to positively impact our community," said Stephen Dockray, Superintendent.
-“The scholarship program enables another Tri-County student to pursue a college education.
-Congratulations to Jayme from all of us at Tri-County.”
+“Once again we are grateful of the generosity that Dean College has granted to one of our students and are proud of such a rewarding partnership that impacts our community," said Stephen Dockray, Superintendent.
+“The scholarship program permits another Tri-County student to pursue a college education.
+Congratulations to Julia from all of us at Tri-County.”